Consumer Proposal Yukon - Alternatives & Important Things You Need to Know

 A Consumer Proposal can only be setup by a bankruptcy trustee and costs around $1,500.
 You'll pay an initial setup fee, and if it is accepted by your creditors, you will pay the balance to proceed.
 In addition, the trustee will keep 20% of your future payments as your Consumer Proposal administration fee.
 For the proposal to be legally binding, the creditors who own the majority of your debt must agree to the arrangement.
 If they do, then you will be required to repay the agreed upon amount over a maximum term of 5 years.

-Advantages and Disadvantages of Filing a Consumer Proposal
+The Advantages & Disadvantages of Filing a Consumer Proposal in Canada

 There are some clear advantages and disadvantages of filing for a Consumer Proposal.
 They include the following: